Mallikarjuna4444/terraform-zero-to-hero/Day-5/provisioners.md

+In Terraform, provisioners are used to execute scripts or commands on a resource after it's been created.
+They're most commonly used with compute resources like virtual machines, for tasks like:

+Installing software

+Configuring files

+Running initialization commands

+⚠️ Important: Use provisioners only as a last resort — when you can't accomplish something using native Terraform providers or resources.
+They're considered not ideal for idempotency and can introduce complexity.

+✅ Common Types of Provisioners remote-exec – Runs commands on the remote machine.

+file – Uploads files to the remote machine.

+local-exec – Runs commands on the local machine where Terraform is executed.

 Certainly, let's delve deeper into the `file`, `remote-exec`, and `local-exec` provisioners in Terraform, along with examples for each.

 1. **file Provisioner:**